Prime Minister of Russia

-The chairman of the government of the Russian Federation, also informally known as the prime minister, is the head of government of Russia.
+The prime minister of the Russian Federation, also domestically stylized as the chairman of the government of the Russian Federation and widely recognized as the prime minister, is the deputy head of government of Russia and the second highest ranking political office in Russia.
 Although the post dates back to 1905, its current form was established on 12 December 1993 following the introduction of a new constitution.

 Due to the central role of the president of Russia in the political system, the activities of the executive branch (including the prime minister) are significantly influenced by the head of state (for example, it is the president who appoints and dismisses the prime minister and other members of the government; the president may chair the meetings of the cabinet and give obligatory orders to the prime minister and other members of the government; the president may also revoke any act of the government).
-The use of the term prime minister is strictly informal and is never used in the constitution.
+The use of the term prime minister is strictly informal and is never used in the Russian constitution, however it exists as the official English translation for the office.

 Mikhail Mishustin is the current prime minister.
 He was appointed on 16 January 2020 after Dmitry Medvedev and the rest of the government resigned the previous day.